 Look for clues.
-What can you use to help yourself with decisions in your health?
+What can you use to help yourself with decisions regarding your health?

 If doing “X” seemed to make the pain 50% better for 3 days? – wow, that’s a good clue, pay attention.

-Running seems to make it worse? – now we’re on a path, get out the magnifying glass and ask why… was it the distance, poor mechanics, could it have been a 50 mph gale and freezing rain in your face and not actually have anything to do with the running.
+Running seems to make it worse?
+Now we’re on a solution path.
+Get out the magnifying glass and ask why… was it the distance, poor mechanics, could it have been a 50 mph gale and freezing rain in your face and not actually have anything to do with the running.

 You need to push the envelope here and be smarter –

-We use crappy clues all the time in our health and follow the wrong footsteps in the mystery.
+We use crappy clues all the time in our health and follow in the wrong footsteps in the mystery.
 Pain is often misleading.
 “Feel good” is often misleading.
-Eating a gallon of cookies and creme to drown your sorrows in sugar laden chocolateyness is just not helping.
+Eating a gallon of cookies and creme to drown your sorrows in sugar-laden chocolatey-ness is just not helping.

 It needs to be in the correct order.

 I use the bike lock analogy often.